The Yoga-Sûtra of Patañjali

 prajñâ is the supreme tool

 2.26.
-The means is the unceasing vision of discernment.
+The means of cessation is the unceasing vision of discernment.
 2.27.
 For he who possesses this

 there arises, in the last stage, prajñâ, which is sevenfold.